Biogen CEO to step down; drugmaker pulls back on Alzheimer's drug Aduhelm | Business

 Biogen CEO to step down; drugmaker pulls back on Alzheimer's drug Aduhelm

-Biogen Inc said on Tuesday that Chief Executive Michel Vounatsos will step down and that the company is pulling back on selling its Alzheimer's drug Aduhelm after the U.S. government's Medicare program restricted coverage of the controversial treatment to patients in clinical trials.
+Vounatsos called the setbacks faced by the company in the last 12 months "significant," but said Biogen remained committed to Alzheimer’s disease.
+Biogen is still counting on a second Alzheimer's drug, lecanemab which, like Aduhelm, was developed with Japanese company Eisai Co.
+Ltd.

-Biogen Inc said on Tuesday that Chief Executive Michel Vounatsos will step down and that the company is pulling back on selling its Alzheimer's drug Aduhelm after the U.S. government's Medicare program restricted coverage of the controversial treatment to patients in clinical trials.
-Vounatsos, who was named as the CEO in 2016, will continue in his role until a successor is appointed, the company said.
-Under his leadership, the U.S. biotech developed and launched several important growth drivers including spinal muscular atrophy drug Spinraza and multiple sclerosis drug Vumerity.
+Biogen Inc said on Tuesday that Chief Executive Michel Vounatsos will step down and that the company is pulling back on selling its controversial Alzheimer's drug Aduhelm, in what appears to be a final blow to its prospect of becoming a big seller.
+The future of Aduhelm has been in doubt since the U.S. government's Medicare program restricted coverage of the medicine to patients in clinical trials.

-Aduhelm was expected to be the company's next big blockbuster treatment, but controversy over its approval without clear evidence of patient benefit and the U.S. decision to severely limit access appears to have doomed its prospects.
+Aduhelm was expected to be the company's next big blockbuster treatment, but controversy over its approval without clear evidence of patient benefit and the U.S. decision to severely limit access cast serious doubt on its sales potential.
 Biogen said on Tuesday https://bit.ly/3LHu8vF it was looking at "substantially" eliminating commercial infrastructure related to Aduhelm and plans for more cost cuts, in addition to the current program to save $500 million annually.

 Biogen last month decided to withdraw its marketing application for Aduhelm in Europe after failing to convince the European regulator of the treatment's benefits.
 The company said it will retain minimal resources to make Aduhelm available to patients currently taking the drug in the United States.